tasb/docker-kubernetes-training/labs/lab01.md

 - --name my-static-website: gives an user specified name to the container instead a random one
 - tasb/hello-static-site: image to be used to create the container

-And how can I know the port that docker choos on my host?
+And how can I know the port that docker selected on my host?
 It's easy, let's run this command.

 ```bash
 docker port my-static-website
 ```

-You should see an output similiar to this one.
+You should see an output similar to this one.

 ```bash
 80/tcp -> 0.0.0.0:32769